 Definition: Something that underscores the current state of society, usually negative.

 Matthew 16:3 (ESV) "And in the morning, ‘It will be stormy today, for the sky is red and threatening.’
 You know how to interpret the appearance of the sky, but you cannot interpret the signs of the times."

-    Definition: A warning against divorce, affirming God's intentions for marriage are greater than man's desires to seperate.
+Definition: A warning against divorce, affirming God's intentions for marriage are greater than man's desires to separate.

 Matthew 19:6 (NIV) "So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate."

-    Definition: An event or action that's certain to cause disaster, or something to fail.
+Definition: An event or action (often ironic) that's certain to cause disaster, or something to fail.